Odstock Medical Ltd.

-Reporting to the clinical director (Visiting Professor Paul Taylor), after training, you will be working as an autonomous clinician in as a part of both outpatient FES services with a wide variety of neurological conditions, as well as group exercise classes.
+Reporting to the Clinical Director, after training, you will be working as an autonomous clinician in as a part of both outpatient FES services with a wide variety of neurological conditions, as well as group exercise classes.
 There is no on call requirement and only occasional weekend teaching commitment.
 A limited amount of flexible working can be accommodated once all clinical competencies and initial training have been completed.

 Clinical Director, Managing Director, Specialist Physiotherapists Clinical Scientists and Biomedical Engineers, Orthotists, GPs, Consultants, CCGs, Voluntary sector, Patients, Carers, Salisbury NHS Foundation Trust Department of Clinical Science and Engineering.

 - Following extensive induction and training to attain FES competencies the post-holder will assess and treat a caseload of FES patients and maintain associated records, as an autonomous practitioner.

 - Assessment and treatment of neurotherapy patients including planning and delivery of group exercise.

 - To be professionally and legally responsible for all aspects of own work including managing clinical risk.

 - To carry out assessment and treatment of patients as an autonomous practitioner using clinical reasoning skills.